DJ-001/DJ-001/README.md

 ---
 #### ⭐ About me ⭐
 - 🎶 Always on vibing to tunes
-- 💻 Most likely making covers
+- 💻 Most likely making music covers
+- ❗️ I mostly work on private repos
 ---

 **💙 Where you can reach me 💙**\